 The University of Kanas Medical Center has been awarded an over $3.75 million grant from the National Institutes of Health for KU Med’s effort to help local organizations address disparities in COVID-19 testing.
 Rep. Sharice Davids helped advocate for the funding.

-Representative Sharice Davids issued on the following statement on the first COVID-19 related death in Kansas:
+Representative Sharice Davids issued the following statement on her opposition to the revised HEROES Act last night:

 Rep. Sharice Davids, vice chair of the House Transportation and Infrastructure Subcommittee on Aviation, today applauded a bipartisan bill to improve aircraft safety and voted to pass it out of Committee and send it to the House floor for a vote.

 The Unified Government of Wyandotte County and Kansas City, Kansas, recently announced that the State Office of Recovery has approved its plan for distribution of funds from the CARES Act, a federal relief bill that Representative Sharice Davids supported.

 Monday evening, a bill that addresses the missing and murdered indigenous women crisis passed by a voice vote on the House Floor and will be moving to the President’s desk.

 Today, the House Committee on Transportation and Infrastructure released its final report on the Boeing 737 MAX.